Billy Turner (American football): Baltimore Ravens

-Denver Broncos
+Denver Broncos (first stint)

 On October 17, 2016, Turner was claimed off waivers by the Denver Broncos.

 On October 17, 2017, Turner was placed on injured reserve after suffering a broken hand in Week 6 against the New York Giants.

 On March 17, 2018, Turner re-signed with the Broncos.
 He started 11 games, four at right tackle in place of an injured Jared Veldheer, and the final seven games of the year at left guard in place of an injured Max Garcia.

 Green Bay Packers

 On March 14, 2019, Turner signed a four-year, $28 million contract with the Green Bay Packers.
 Turner started the first thirteen games of the 2021 season at right tackle before sustaining a knee injury during the Packers' week 14 game against the Chicago Bears and missing the rest of the regular season.
 Dennis Kelly started at right tackle for the remainder of the regular season.
-The Packers finished the season with the No. 1 seed in the NFC with a 13–4 record.
+The Packers finished the season with the No. 1 seed in the National Football Conference (NFC) with a 13–4 record.
 Upon his return from injury, he started at left tackle during the Packers' divisional round playoff loss to the San Francisco 49ers in place of the injured David Bakhtiari, while Kelly started at right tackle.

 On March 14, 2022, the Packers released Turner.

 Denver Broncos (second stint)

-On March 28, 2022, Turner signed with the Denver Broncos.
+On March 28, 2022, Turner signed a one-year contract with the Broncos.
 He was placed on injured reserve on November 15, 2022.
 He was activated on December 17.
+During the off-season, he became a free agent and reported that he doubted he would be re-signed by the Broncos.

+New York Jets

+On May 1, 2023, the New York Jets signed Turner to a one-year deal with a max of $3.15M, reuniting him with former Packers teammate, Aaron Rodgers, and former Packers offensive coordinator & former Broncos head coach, Nathaniel Hackett.

 Personal life

-Turner's father, Maurice Turner, and his brother, Bryan Kehl, both played in the NFL.
+Turner's father, Maurice Turner, was a former NFL running back.
+His half-brother, Bryan Kehl, played in the NFL as a linebacker.